ivangfr/kubernetes-minikube-environment/user-event-sourcing-monitoring/README.md

 Instead of pushing the docker image to Docker Registry, we will simply build the image using the `Minikube` Docker daemon.
 Below are the steps

-- In a terminal, navigate to `springboot-kafka-mysql-cassandra` root folder
+- In a terminal, navigate to `spring-cloud-stream-event-sourcing-testcontainers` root folder

 - Set `Minikube` host
   ```